NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Location Based Filtering is available which means that customers will see only those shops which can deliver to their address and other shops will get filtered out.

 Vendors / Shop-Owners can track order's through orders inventory and update the order progress !

+Billing and Payments are supported ...
+Shop-owners are billed according to number of orders they deliver successfully.
+And Service Providers (Market Owners) can collect payments from the shop-owners.

+Commertial Use - This is not just an hobby project and you can actually use it to setup your business and Earn some real money.